gryphonshafer/cbqz-site/docs/tenants_and_essays/magistrate_best_practices.md

 A quizzer being “thrown off” or distracted is always irrelevant; breaching the rules is the only criteria.
 If a QM hiccups or varies wildly their pace during a prompt recitation, the QM shouldn’t replace the query.
 However, if a QM reads the prompt incorrectly (for example, says a different word than what’s written), then calls on a quizzer, then realizes the mistake as the quizzer is responding, the QM should replace the query immediately.
 It’s irrelevant if the quizzer would have responded correctly or not.

+Quizzers must be able to hear the QM.
+Should there be a noise distraction during the QM reciting a query prompt, the fact that the noise was a distraction is irrelevant.
+The only consideration for replacing the query should be whether all quizzers could hear the query.
+This determination is up to the discretion of the QM, but the QM will not unreasonably withhold this determination.

 ### Scores

 Magistrates, as ambassadors, should detail all scoring events where there are team points or whenever a quizzer earns more than 2 points.
 For example, “Synonymous 2, with reference +1, add a verse +1, third-quizzer bonus +2, follow-on bonus +1; for a total of 7.”